 What holiday town would be complete without a menagerie of places to eat and drink?
-Takaka has a veritable circus of them, many running on the organic, green and healthy theme.
+Takaka has a veritable circus of them, many running on the organic theme and sourcing local produce and ingredients.

 Highly recommended: For a slice of Golden Bay culture and guaranteed good times, it’s recommended to visit both of the below places at least 17 times each during your stay: